Communication Efficient Quantum Secret Sharing

+In this paper, we initiate the study of communication efficient quantum secret sharing schemes for quantum secrets, opening a new avenue for further research in quantum secret sharing.
+We propose schemes which aim to minimize the communication cost of quantum secret sharing schemes.
+While the problem of communication cost in classical secret sharing schemes was studied previously, \cite{bitar16,huang16,huang17,wang08,penas18,yan18}, the corresponding problem for quantum secret sharing schemes has not been studied thus far.
+Quantum secret sharing has become experimentally viable and there are many demonstrations, see for instance \cite{tittel01,imai03,wei13,hao11,bogdanski08,bell14,schmid05,gaertner07}.
+However, quantum information is still an expensive resource, and clearly, we would like to reduce the cost of storing and transmitting it.
+Our results should be of interest to experimentalists as well.

+The collection of authorized sets is called the access structure (denoted as $\Gamma$) of the secret sharing scheme.
+We focus on an important class of secret sharing schemes, namely, the $((k,n))$ quantum threshold schemes (QTS) where any subset of $t$ participants with $k\leq t\leq n$ can reconstruct the secret.

-Our contributions are as follows.
-Based on the staircase codes proposed by Bitar et al, we propose a class of quantum threshold secret sharing schemes that are also communication efficient.
-In the standard model of quantum secret sharing, sharing a qudit using a $((k,2k-1))$ threshold scheme requires $k$ qudits to be communicated to reconstruct the secret.
-In the proposed schemes, we can recover the secret of $m$ qudits by communicating $\frac{dm}{d-k+1}$ qudits where $d\geq k$.
-Further, we show that these schemes are optimal in the given model of quantum secret sharing.
+{\em Contributions.} Based on the staircase codes proposed by Bitar {\em et al.} \cite{bitar16}, we propose a class of quantum threshold secret sharing schemes that are also communication efficient.
+In the standard model of quantum secret sharing, sharing a secret of one qudit using a $((k,2k-1))$ threshold scheme requires $k$ qudits to be communicated to reconstruct the secret.
+In the proposed schemes, we can recover the secret of $m=d-k+1$ qudits by communicating $d$ qudits where $k<d\leq 2k-1$, in average $\frac{d}{d-k+1}$ qudits for every qudit in secret.
+Further, we show that these schemes are optimal with respect to communication cost in the given model of quantum secret sharing.

-The intuition behind the communication efficient secret sharing schemes lies in using a nonminimal authorized set to recover the secret.
-(An authorized set is said to be a minimal authorized set if every proper subset of the authorized set is unable to recover the secret.)
+{\em Previous Work.} The closest work related to ours appears to be that of \cite{ben12} who also aimed at reducing the communication cost in quantum secret sharing schemes.
+However, there are important differences, their work uses a combination of non-perfect secret sharing schemes along with a hybrid quantum secret sharing scheme.
+A hybrid QSS scheme is one which participants have (partly or wholly) classical shares.
+Our schemes in contrast are purely quantum in that no share is classical.
+Furthermore, the work in \cite{ben12} is concerned with the communication cost of the secret sharing schemes during distribution of the (encoded) secret more than the cost during reconstruction which is our focus here.